 Georgetown’s Main Street Program strives to both preserve the beauty and history of the Square and create a welcoming, economically-sound, and fun destination to live, work, and play.
 Fundraising initiatives assist these efforts and make possible the many projects and activities that distinguish Georgetown as The Most Beautiful Town Square in Texas.
 Proceeds benefit the Main Street Façade & Sign Reimbursement Grant Program and other Main Street beautification and public art projects.

-The 2018 ornament is here!
-The United States Post Office building is this year’s featured collectible ornament.
-The ornaments will be for sale at the Georgetown Visitors Center, 103 W. 7th Street for $20 each beginning on November 2, 2018.
+Stay tuned to announcements in early November about what this year’s ornament will look like!
+The ornaments and Christmas greeting cards will be for sale at the Georgetown Visitors Center, located at 103 W. 7th Street, for $20 each (ornament) and $12 each (cards) beginning on November 13, 2020.
 Quantities are limited!

 Previous Main Street Ornaments in the collectible series:

 - 2010 – Masonic Lodge building with horse and carriage

 - 2011 – 100th Anniversary of Light & Water Works building

 - 2012 – Firehouse and Old City Hall with old fire engine

 - 2013 – Farmers State Bank with longhorns